taskcluster/community-tc-config/README.md

 Most of the time, there should be no difference.

 Then, change the configuration in this repository, using the comments in the relevant files as a guide.
-After making a change the the configuration, you can examine the results by running `tc-admin diff` again.
+After making a change to the configuration, you can examine the results by running `tc-admin diff` again.
 If you are adding or removing a number of resources, you can use `--ids-only` to show only the names of the added or removed resources.
 See `tc-admin --help` for more useful command-line tricks.